Jordnos/CPSC210_Project/README.md

 ## Phase 1 User Stories

-- As a user, I want to be able to create an account.
+- As a user, I want to be able to create an account and add it to the account list.
 - As a user, I want to be able to log in and out of my account.
 - As a user, I want to be able to change menus (main, games, leaderboards, etc).
 - As a user, I want to be able to select a game to play, and play it.